yshui/runa-adventure/src/lifetime-p2.md

 This solves both problem, but carries some mental baggage. `handle_message` might call into other parts of the compositor toolbox, which might make the assumption that the object is still in `objects`.
 This seems error-prone.

+This also has the same problem as solution 3, it does extra `HashMap` lookups for the re-insertion.

 ### Solution 3

 Make `handle_message` not take `self`, i.e.